Microsoft-USEduAzure/workshops/intro-to-visualml/readme.md

 # Introduction to Azure Machine Learning Workshop
 ## Visual ML Classification

-In this workshop we will use the [Azure Machine Learning Studio](https://studio.azureml.net/) to predict and flag students who are at risk of dropping a course.
+In this workshop we will use [Azure Machine Learning Studio](https://studio.azureml.net/) to predict and flag students who are at risk of dropping a course.

 DIFF
 a collaborative, drag-and-drop visual workspace where you can build, test, and deploy machine learning solutions without needing to write code.